 Certain of our directors and officers may own shares of Ironwood common stock or other equity awards as a result of their prior service as Ironwood directors or officers.
 For certain of these individuals, their holdings of Ironwood common stock or equity awards may be significant compared to their total assets.
 The ownership of any Ironwood equity or equity awards creates, or may create the appearance of, conflicts of interest when these directors or officers are faced with decisions that could have different implications for Ironwood than for us.
+Potential conflicts or the appearance of conflicts may also arise because Mark Currie, who is expected to be our President following the separation, is also expected to serve as a director on Ironwood's board of directors following the separation.
 These potential conflicts could arise, for example, over matters such as the desirability of changes in our business and operations, funding and capital matters, regulatory matters, matters arising with respect to the separation agreement and other agreements with Ironwood relating to the separation or otherwise, employee retention or recruiting, or our dividend policy.